Archanakattii/up-down-counter/README.md

 # **Introduction**</p>

 A 4-bit up-down counter is a key digital circuit used for counting, timing, and sequencing tasks.
 Made with four JK flip-flops, it can count in both ascending and descending order, representing values from 0 to 15 in binary.
 The counter’s operation is synchronized with a clock input, ensuring consistent updates with each pulse.
 The direction of counting—up or down—is controlled by a specific signal, making the counter highly adaptable.
 Additional features like enable signals, reset functions, and load capabilities add to its versatility in digital systems.</p>
 Digital counters have evolved alongside early computing technology, with the JK flip-flop playing a crucial role in counter design.
 Over time, counters became more advanced, adding the ability to count both up and down.
-The 4-bit up-down counter became a standard due to its flexibility and reliability, making it a fundamental component in various digital applications.
+The 4-bit up-down counter became a standard due to its flexibility and reliability, making it a fundamental component in various digital applications.</p>

 # **Logic diagram**